Saturday, November 19, 2011

 1/4 cup chopped fresh cilantro for garnish

-1. Place the pork belly, 2 scallions, 5 slices ginger, star anise, 1 tsp. whole Szechuan peppercorns, 2 tbsp.
+1. Place the pork belly or pork shoulder, 2 scallions, 5 slices ginger, star anise, 1 tsp. whole Szechuan peppercorns, 2 tbsp.
 Shaoxing wine and 8 cups water; bring to a boil, then reduce heat to a simmer.
-Cover the pan partially and simmer for 1 1/2 to 2 hours or until the pork bellies are very tender.
+Cover the pan partially and simmer for 1 1/2 to 2 hours or until the pork is very tender.
 Turn off heat and set aside.

 2. In the meantime, MAKE THE SAUCE: